Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Imagery is the use of vivid descriptive language that appeals to the senses ie. Language that creates pictures in the reader’s mind.
+Imagery is the use of vivid and descriptive language that appeals to the senses, creating clear mental pictures in the reader’s mind.

 4. Onomatopoeia